chauff/cse1500-web-transcripts/Assignment-4.md

 telnet www.weer.nl 80
 ```

+(*Note: the above command was updated on Dec.
+20, 2019 as the server response has changed since the assignment was written up in Oct.
+2019!*)

 ### 1.1)

 Write down the HTTP requests you made, the returned responses (e.g. a page has moved or is faulty) until you receive the contents of the Dutch rainfall radar page.
 Always use `HEAD` first to retrieve meta-­data about the resource.